solslinger/morsera/README.md

 ## Morsera Overview

-Morsera allows Gnosis Safes to configure arbitrary transactions that become executable by the Safe at a given time in the future.
+Morsera allows Gnosis Safes to configure arbitrary transactions that become executable at a given time in the future.
 The trigger can be defined by a specific timestamp or by an inactivity delay.

 ### Why would someone want this?